mesutd0nmez/KOF-Bot/README.md

 ## Configuration

 To make changes in the KOF.Bot dynamics and reliability, examine the ***KOF.Bot\Define.h*** file.
-The definitions here can lead to alterations in the runtime behavior and reliability of the application, which may be necessary during the development process.
+The definitions here can lead to alterations in the runtime behavior and reliability of the application, which may be necessary during the development process

 ## Code Information

 The `Bot` class in the project serves as the main class, overseeing all aspects of bot management.
-The `Bot` establishes a connection to the [KOF-Server](https://github.com/trkyshorty/KOF-Server) through the `Service` class internally.
+The `Bot` establishes a connection to the [KOF-Server](https://github.com/trkyshorty/KOF-Server) through the `Service` class internally

 After successfully connecting to the game, the `ClientHandler` class takes charge of managing all **Knight Online** processes.
-Through the `Client` class, `ClientHandler` can read or modify **Knight Online** data.
+Through the `Client` class, `ClientHandler` can read or modify **Knight Online** data

-The bot's user interface is created through the ***Drawing*** class, and for interface modifications, refer to the `Drawing` and `UI` classes.
+The bot's user interface is created through the ***Drawing*** class, and for interface modifications, refer to the `Drawing` and `UI` classes

 This is the structure of the project, and we strive to keep the code organized